tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ## Handling the Review

 At this point, we've prepared ourselves to be emotionally ready for code review feedback.
-So, what do we do when we start to receive the feedback?
-We want to have productive conversations with our reviewers while continuing to manage our ego's response.
+Once we start to receive feedback, we want to continue managing our ego as we discuss possible changes with our reviewers.

 ### Step away (again)